Hummingbirds Found in Georgia: (Pictures and Sounds)

 Species: E. fulgens

-The Rivoli’s hummingbird resides in mountain areas of the southwestern United States through Mexico and all the way down to Nicaragua in Central America.
+The Rivoli’s hummingbird (pronounced: rivo-lee), previously known as the Magnificent hummingbird, primarily inhabits mountainous regions of the southwestern United States (southern Arizona and New Mexico) through Mexico and all the way down to Nicaragua in Central America.

-They are extremely rare in Georgia.
+They are an extremely rare accidental visitor to Georgia.

 Sightings map document the Rivoli’s hummingbird to have documented rare Georgia sightings outside of Atlanta.

-Male
+Male Rivoli’s Hummingbird

 Photo by: Rekha Pawar